What is my IP address?

 What Is an IP Address?

 The IP address shown above is your public IP — the one the rest of the internet sees.
-It's assigned by your Internet Service Provider (ISP) and is shared by all devices on your home network.
+It is assigned by your Internet Service Provider (ISP) and is shared by all devices on your home network through a process called Network Address Translation.
+The address itself is structured: each level — network, subnet, device, port — narrows the scope, just like country, city, street and house number narrow a postal address.

 How Your Connection Works